-It’s fair to say that most Latgalian food is designed to fill you up and add a few layers of fat to help you in the cold winters.
-But heavy foods are not all, Latgale is a region with a close bond to traditional farming methods, sample cheeses, honey and herbal teas, try your own hand at baking rye bread and enjoying homemade berry wine.
+And while it is fair to say that most Latgalian food is designed to fill you up and add a few layers of fat to help you in the cold winters, natural farm foods and beverages such as cheeses, honey and herbal teas are always ready to be sampled by inquisitive visitors.
+There’s even the opportunity to try your own hand at baking rye bread and making homemade berry wine.

-Dining out in Latgale is always a delight, with homestyle restaurants serving up local cuisine and local takes on international dishes.
+Dining out in Latgale is always a delight, with homestyle restaurants serving up generous portions of local cuisine as well as their own delicious unique versions of international dishes.